 Thiessen polygons were effectively a way of defining a field based on discrete data, by associating with each point the precipitation at the nearest gage.
 This is probably the simplest and least sophisticated form of spatial interpolation.
-ArcGIS provides other spatial interpolation capabilities in the Interpolation toolbox in Spatial Analyst Tools.
+ArcGIS provides other spatial interpolation capabilities in both the Spatial Analyst and Geostatistical Analyst Toolboxes.
+Following are the interpolation tools in each.